UPPMAX/UPPMAX-documentation/docs/software/ssh_key_use_pelle.md

 ### 2. Add your keys to an SSH agent

-Add your newly generated `ed25519` key to an SSH agent:
+On your local computer, in a terminal, add your newly generated `ed25519` key to an SSH agent:

 ```bash
 ssh-add ~/.ssh/id_ed25519_uppmax_login